-Skin cancer is a representative name for several types of skin cancer lesions.
-In cats, the most common types of skin cancer are squamous cell carcinoma, basal cell carcinoma, melanoma, and mast cell tumor.
+Skin cancer is a representative name for several types of malignant lesions.
+In cats, the most common types of skin cancer are squamous cell carcinoma, basal cell carcinoma, melanoma, and mast cell tumors.

 These cancers can appear on a cat’s skin in several forms: ulcers, crusts, lumps, lesions, or bumps.
-Therefore, you’ll need to pay attention to any unusual lump or bump that appears on your cat’s skin and take them to the vet as soon as possible when one occurs.
+Therefore, you’ll need to pay attention to any unusual lump or bump that appears on your cat’s skin and take them to the vet for a check if you notice one.

-In this article, you will learn what skin cancer is in cats, its causes and clinical signs, how you can care for a cat with skin cancer, and more.
+In this article, you will learn about skin cancer in cats, its causes and clinical signs, how you can care for a cat with skin cancer, and more.

 What Is Skin Cancer in Cats?

-Skin cancer occurs when healthy skin cells begin to multiply uncontrollably, forming tumors.
+Skin tumors are formed when skin cells begin to multiply uncontrollably.
 Normally, when skin cells age and die, new cells are formed to replace them.
 When this process doesn’t work as it should, cells multiply faster.
-These cells can be non-cancerous (benign), which means they do not spread to other tissues and organs, or they can be cancerous (malignant), which means they can spread and invade other tissues and organs.
+These abnormal growths can be non-cancerous (benign), which means they do not spread to other tissues and organs, or they can be cancerous (malignant), which means they can spread and invade other tissues and organs.

-Benign tumors are generally harmless compared to cancerous ones 2.
+Benign tumors are generally harmless compared to cancerous ones.
 That said, they can develop in areas that can hinder your cat’s ability to function normally, with removal surgery being necessary.
-For example, if your cat has a large lipoma on one of their limbs, it can interfere with walking, creating discomfort.
+For example, if your cat has a large basal cell tumor that is ulcerated and causing pain and discomfort, it should be removed.

-It is necessary to perform diagnostic cytology and sometimes histopathology from a fine needle aspiration or biopsy can differentiate between benign and malignant tumors.
+It is necessary to perform diagnostic cytology and sometimes histopathology from a fine needle aspiration or biopsy to differentiate between benign and malignant tumors.
 For this reason, it is vital to take your cat to the vet when the first clinical signs occur.

 What Are the Signs of Skin Cancer in Cats?